timurb/ansible-digitalocean-vpn/README.md

 ## Ansible playbooks

+**!!!
+Not supported !!!:** I haven't been using this for couple years and don't plan to start using it again soon.
+I've heard somebody has ported this module to Ansible Galaxy -- please check there for an updated version.

 This is a collection of Ansible playbooks I use to automate certain tasks.
 They are intended for personal use only and chances are will not suite your needs.
 However bugrepots and pull requests are welcome.